-If you used a low value, for example, one, then RPM would only schedule one job at a time for that device, and would not schedule another job until the current job terminates.
+If you used a low value, for example, one, then RPM would only schedule one job at a time for that device and would not schedule another job until the current job terminates.

 The device name is not actually reused.
 The device remains intact and its name is not shared with any other devices.
 Device names need to be unique.

 There is no reason in RPM that multiple actions can’t use the same device.
-RPM schedules jobs for a device based on its max use setting, and the device status.
-The device has to be available and error-free, otherwise, RPM will not schedule jobs for that device.
+RPM schedules jobs for a device based on its max use setting and the device status.
+The device has to be available and error-free.
+Otherwise, RPM will not schedule jobs for that device.

-Typically we expect different actions to be configured differently, otherwise, why have them if they are identical?
-Of course if one queue prints landscape and another prints portrait, that’s not identical and in fact is a typical use.
-There is no hard and fast reason multiple actions can’t use the same device and they often do.
+Typically we expect different actions to be configured differently; otherwise, why have them if they are identical?
+Of course, if one queue prints landscape and another prints portrait, that’s not identical and, in fact, is a typical use.
+There is no hard and fast reason multiple actions can’t use the same device, and they often do.

-What does device reservations mean?
+What do device reservations mean?

 Device reservations refer to the number of devices RPM has used since startup.
 If during a particular RPM run, you have only used one printer and nothing else, then you have one device reservation.

-RPM tracks device reservations to not exceed the device limit imposed by the product license.
+RPM tracks device reservations not to exceed the device limit imposed by the product license.

 The purpose of the device tester is to make automatic device recovery possible.